William T. Barry: Appointments and awards

 He was appointed ambassador to Spain, but died before he could take office en route to his post, while stopped in Liverpool, England August 30, 1835.
 He was originally interred and a cenotaph still stands at St. James's Cemetery, Liverpool, England; he was reinterred in 1854 at Frankfort Cemetery, Frankfort, Kentucky.

-Barry County, Michigan, Barry County, Missouri, Barry, Missouri, Barrytown Barrytown, New York and Barryville, New York are named in his honor.
+Barry County, Michigan, Barry County, Missouri, Barry, Missouri, Barrytown, New York and Barryville, New York are named in his honor.

 Societies

 During the 1820s, Barry was a member of the prestigious society, Columbian Institute for the Promotion of Arts and Sciences, who counted among their members former presidents Andrew Jackson and John Quincy Adams and many prominent men of the day, including well-known representatives of the military, government service, medical, and other professions.

 Personal

 Barry was an uncle to Kentucky Governor Luke P. Blackburn.